awsdocs/aws-lambda-developer-guide/doc_source/java-invocation-options.md

 ### Event Source Mapping for AWS Stream\-Based Services<a name="streaming-event-source-mapping"></a>

-The Amazon Kinesis Streams and DynamoDB streams are the stream\-based services that you can preconfigure to use with AWS Lambda\.
+The Amazon Kinesis Data Streams and DynamoDB streams are the stream\-based services that you can preconfigure to use with AWS Lambda\.
 After you do the necessary event source mapping, AWS Lambda polls the streams and invokes your Lambda function \(referred to as the *pull model*\)\.
 In the pull model, note the following:

 + The event source mappings are maintained within the AWS Lambda\.
 AWS Lambda provides the relevant APIs to create and manage event source mappings\.
 For more information, see [CreateEventSourceMapping](API_CreateEventSourceMapping.md)\.

 + AWS Lambda needs your permission to poll the stream and read records\.
 You grant these permissions via the execution role, using the permissions policy associated with role that you specify when you create your Lambda function\.
 AWS Lambda does not need any permissions to invoke your Lambda function\.